samrylanjamesharris/NexusLLM/README.md

 • *Sample with temperature control:* **It has a function which you can scale the temperature to whatever you want.**

-• *MiniGPT:* **This will allow the NexusLLM to read off the training data provied, unlike NumPY which I thought could.**
+• *MinGPT:* **This will allow the NexusLLM to read off the training data provied, unlike NumPY which I thought could.**

 ---